project-hadron/discovery-capability/docs/source/quick_start/use_case_one.rst

 We can now set up our model predict against new feature sets coming through the pipeline.

-As with or previous capabilities, we initialize our component and use the factory class method `from_env` to create an instance of ourAutoML.
-We create pointers to our source, being a pointer to our previous AutoML capability output, and set the persist, then load the feature set to be predicted.
+As with or previous capabilities, we initialize our component and use the factory class method `from_env` to create an instance of our FeaturePredict.
+We create pointers to our source, being a pointer to our previous FeaturePredict capability output, and set the persist, then load the feature set to be predicted.

 .. code-block::  python